 Crude oil prices are volatile, reflecting world events and world and regional supply and demand fundamentals.
-During the past two years, WTI monthly average prices have fluctuated from U.S. \$82 per barrel to U.S. \$110 per barrel.
-Synthetic crude oil is typically priced in the market off of a differential to WTI.
-Historically, our realized selling price has correlated closely to WTI converted into Canadian dollars, however, the SCO to WTI monthly average price differential has experienced increased volatility over the last two years.
-In addition, increasing Canadian and United States crude oil supply and logistical constraints have resulted in a wide negative differential between North American prices such as WTI and international prices such as European Brent.
-WTI monthly prices have traded at an average U.S. \$17 per barrel discount to European Brent prices over the last two years.
-The differentials are expected to narrow as North American transportation logistics improve.
+During the past two years, WTI monthly average prices have fluctuated from U.S. \$82 per barrel to U.S. \$107 per barrel.
+Synthetic crude oil is typically priced in the market based off of a differential to WTI and the SCO to WTI monthly average price differential has experienced volatility in the last several years.
+In addition, increasing Canadian and United States crude oil supply and logistical and export constraints have resulted in a wide negative differential between North American prices such as WTI and international prices such as European Brent.
+WTI monthly prices have traded at an average U.S. \$14 per barrel discount to European Brent prices over the last two years.

-Continued projected increases in North American crude oil supply coupled with declining or flat demand is expected to require us to market SCO to a broader group of customers located farther away from our historical markets, including overseas markets.
-In this regard, Canadian Oil Sands is supportive of export crude oil pipeline projects generally and has provided direct and indirect support to certain projects.
+Continued projected increases in North American crude oil supply coupled with declining or flat demand is expected to require us to market some SCO to a broader group of customers located farther away from our historical markets, including overseas markets.
+In this regard, Canadian Oil Sands is supportive of export crude oil pipeline projects generally and has provided direct support through shipping commitments as well as indirect support to certain pipeline projects to the Canadian West and East Coasts and the United States Gulf Coast to ensure that we can access markets for SCO in the future.